jyunocchi/gbf_weapon_parser/README.md

 Opens data.json then opens all images in weapon_images/ID.jpg to build them into a SIFT database.
 The SIFT database is then saved as sift_db_np.npy

+- webapp/app.py

+Similar to main.py but instead of running tkinter to get GUI, it runs a Flask server to serve both POST service (to parse image) and a simple GET frontline index.html